 ITIL Release Management Process

-Release and deployment management defines a standardized process for planning the release, building and testing the release, scheduling the release, testing the release, deploying the release, providing early life support (ELS), and closure of releases.
+Release and deployment management defines a standardized process for planning the getaway, building and testing the release, scheduling the release, pushing the release, deploying the release, providing early life support (ELS), and closure of releases.

 Release Management Process flow

-In practical IT environment, release management operations would generally be executed as per the below diagram:
+In a practical IT environment, release management operations would generally be executed as per the below diagram:

 Process Description of Release Management

 Request for Change (RFC) from the Change Management Process forms an input to Release & Deployment Management process.
 For all Releases, a Release ticket is raised in <<tool>> and is to be tagged to the RFC, which triggered the Release.
 There may be many to one mapping between changes and releases (i.e., many changes can be released together) or one-to-one mapping (i.e., one change can be released stand-alone).
 The release can be a standard release (Major or Minor) or an emergency Release.

 Step 2: Create a release plan

 For every release, the Release Manager will own the responsibility of preparing a Release Plan.
 Release Manager coordinates with Change Management team and Build team regarding the same.
 The Release Plan will be submitted to the CAB.